29 Oct How Long Is Information Held On My Credit File In NZ

 Your credit score plays a crucial role in your financial future, helping lenders get a much clearer picture of your credit-worthiness and your range of credit commitments.
 For you as a consumer, it means potentially getting access to credit at a more affordable price.

 If you have an adverse credit history, there are opportunities to improve your credit score and access credit.
-As one of the most trusted brokers in personal loans NZ wide, Max Loans are experts when it comes to providing Bad Credit Loans.
+As one of the most trusted Financial Advisory businesses in personal loans NZ wide, Max Loans are experts when it comes to providing Bad Credit Loans.

 Don’t let a negative credit score come between you and a secure financial future.
 At Max Loans, we provide advice and financial assistance to get you back on track.
 Talk to us today about your situation and we’ll help you choose a finance option that best suits your needs.